thorsten/phpMyFAQ/documentation/documentation.md

 **3.5. <a id="3.5"></a>Modifying templates for phpMyFAQ 2.8.x**

 Your current 2.5.x, 2.6.x and 2.7.x templates are **barely** compatible with phpMyFAQ 2.8 because we changed the complete CSS framework to Bootstrap.
 We're also using a lot of Ajax based technologies and CSS3 in the frontend now.
+We moved the login from a dropdown form to an own page with the login form.
+We also added a glossary page which you might know from the administration backend from older versions.

 We recommend you'll take a look at the main [Bootstrap documentation](http://getbootstrap.com/).
 Please don't forget that the style sheets are written with [LESS](http://lesscss.org/).
 You have to compile the LESS files into CSS using a LESS compiler with node.js or a tool like [CodeKit](http://incident57.com/codekit/).

+If you need help with theming phpMyFAQ please don't hesitate to ask in our [forum](http://forum.phpmyfaq.de/) or visit our [new theme page](http://www.phpmyfaq.de/themes).
+We will also release new themes from time to time on our homepage and release them as open source on our [Github page](https://github.com/phpMyFAQ/).

 Note: The character set for all languages and templates is UTF-8.
 If you notice problems with e.g. German umlauts you have to convert your templates to UTF-8 encoding.
 Please use UNIX file endings \n instead of Windows file endings with \r\n.